Yahoo Mail Hack: Marissa Mayer Loses Bonus Of Millions, Ron Bell Loses His Job

 However, I am the CEO of the company and since this incident happened during my tenure, I have agreed to forgo my annual bonus and my annual equity grant this year and have expressed my desire that my bonus be redistributed to our company’s hardworking employees, who contributed so much to Yahoo’s success in 2016.”

-With hundreds of millions Yahoo Mail users affected by the hacks, and millions more who use other Yahoo services, these breaches have left a dark cloud over the company.
+With hundreds of millions Yahoo Mail users affected by the hacks and millions more who use other Yahoo services, these breaches have left a dark cloud over the company.
 Later this year, Yahoo’s internet business is due to be acquired by Verizon in a $4.48 billion deal, and will hopefully face a brighter future.

 [Featured Image by Ethan Miller/Getty Images]